dn46/odin-landing_page/README.md

 # odin-landing_page
-Project on the flexbox section
+Project on the flexbox section.